Kadokawa Corporation: History

 In January 2024, Kadokawa announced that they've entered a partnership with Belgium publishing company Dupuis to acquire a 51% stake in the latter's manga imprint Vega Dupuis and had launched a joint venture business with Dupuis that could bring Kadokawa's own titles as well as publishing Japanese and Korean comics to the French market named Vega SAS with Dupuis retaining a 49% stake in the now joint venture imprint.

 In July 2024, the company announced that it had acquired anime studio Doga Kobo.

 In November 2024, it was reported that Sony Group Corporation was in talks to acquire Kadokawa.
 Sony, which had acquired shares in the company in 2021, had previously discussed acquiring Kadokawa outright, but was only interested in its anime and video game assets.
 However, Kadokawa insisted that acquisition offers encompass the entire company.

-On December 19, 2024, Sony announced a "strategic capital and business alliance" with Kadokawa, under which it acquired 12 million new shares for ¥50 billion ($320 million) on January 7, 2025, giving Sony a 10% stake and making them Kadokawa's largest single shareholder.
+On December 19, 2024, Sony announced a "strategic capital and business alliance" with Kadokawa, under which it acquired 12 million new shares for ¥50 billion ($320 million) on January 7, 2025, giving Sony a 10% stake and making it Kadokawa's largest single shareholder at the time.
 As part of the agreement, Kadokawa is set to collaborate with Sony on projects involving its IPs, including anime co-productions, live-action adaptations, and widening distribution.

-In February 2025, Kadokawa announced that BookWalker and Kadokawa Connected into Dwango, which took affect on April 1, 2025.
+In February 2025, Kadokawa announced that BookWalker and Kadokawa Connected would be transferred into Dwango, which took effect on April 1, 2025.
 This merger did not affect the activities of the merged companies, such as BookWalker, which retains with its brand and operations, but managed by Dwango.
-In May 2025, Kadokawa announced that they would acquire a 70% stake in Edizioni BD, an Italian manga publisher.
+In May 2025, Kadokawa announced that it would acquire a 70% stake in Edizioni BD, an Italian manga publisher.
+Oasis Management acquired a 13.76% stake in the company in March 2026, making it the company's largest single shareholder.
+By June 2026, their share increased to 15.25%.